 It's pairing its wines with comfort food

-Southeast Michigan Pioneer Wine Trail: Ten wineries occupy the hills between Ann Arbor, Lansing and Battle Creek.
+Southeast Michigan Pioneer Wine Trail: Seven wineries occupy the hills between Ann Arbor, Lansing and Battle Creek.

 Western Iowa Wine Trail: Six wineries are in the Loess Hills around Council Bluffs.